python-social-auth/social-docs/docs/pipeline.rst

     (
         # Get the information we can about the user and return it in a simple
         # format to create the user instance later.
-On some cases the details are
+In some cases the details are
         # already part of the auth response from the provider, but sometimes this
         # could hit a provider API.
         'social_core.pipeline.social_auth.social_details',